firststatepediatrics/firststatepediatrics.github.io/info-telemedicine.md

 We have found that connectivity is better when the Telemedicine visit is conducted on a laptop.

 We sincerely appreciate your patience if the doctor does not join you at the exact time of your Telemedicine appointment as the in-person appointments can run over due to the nature of pediatrics.
 Please call the front desk if you need assistance.

-**Step 1:** **[Please log into the patient portal](https://17596.portal.athenahealth.com/)**, click on "MESSAGES" in the top toolbar.
-You must reply to the message asking for consent to telemedicine by replying with the words "I consent".

-**Step 2:** Before the visit: if you are using your smartphone or tablet, please go into SETTINGS ~ choose the BROWSER you will use ~ then choose "ALLOW" for both the CAMERA and MICROPHONE in the browser settings.
-You may need to restart your browser for the updates to take place.
-If you are on a camera-equipped laptop or a computer with a webcam please do the same, but in general this will pop up as a prompt.
-For Apple devices we have experienced the best results with the Safari web browser.

-**Step 3:** **[Click this link to enter our Telemedicine waiting room](https://firststatepeds.doxy.me)**, choose the doctor you have an appointment with, enter your child's name and we will be with you shortly.

-Make sure that your current email address is updated with the front desk in preparation for future telemedicine needs.
-Thank you.